bit-of-a-git/achoo-alert/README.md

 5. Create [2 Events & Notifications](img/events-notifications.png).
 Use the following pictures as a reference.
 [1](img/min-max-not-set-1.png) [2](img/min-max-not-set-2.png) [3](img/pollen-event-1.png) [4](img/pollen-event-2.png)
 6. Set up a [high pollen count automation](img/high-pollen-count-automation.png).
 7. Install [and configure](img/blynk-mobile-app.png) Blynk on your mobile phone.
 8. Copy the example env file with `cp .env.example .env`.
-Enter your Blynk template name and auth token.
+Open the new .env file with a text editor of your choice, and enter your Blynk template name and auth token.

 ### Step 2: Packet Tracer Configuration
 1. On your laptop, open the "pi-project.pkt" file found in the packet-tracer directory.